dorpaneus/ex280-study-plan/objectives/01-manage-ocp.md

 ---
 ### Lab 1.2 - Querying & filtering (15 min)

+All four steps target the openshift-monitoring namespace (which always has a healthy set of pods on a real cluster).
+This lab is muscle memory for the exam — you'll do oc get -o jsonpath and custom-columns repeatedly.

+Prerequisites: read access to openshift-monitoring (cluster-admin or cluster-reader works).

 In `openshift-monitoring`:

 1. List all pods sorted by start time.